LeoBonjo/spotify-music/README.md

 ## Key Features

+- **Music WebPlayer:** Queue up tracks on your Spotify Premium account and stream them through the app.
-- **Search for Artists:** Find artists by typing their name into the search bar.
+- **Filtered Search Bar:** Find artists, albums, tracks or playlists by typing into the search bar.
-- **View Albums:** Browse through the albums of the searched artist.
+- **Embedded Picks:** Embedded playlists, albums, and artists populate the homepage upon loading the app.
+- **Featured Item:** Click on any item returned by the Search Bar and replace Embedded Picks with info about your selection.
 - **Responsive Design:** The application is optimized for various screen sizes.
 - **Real-time Data:** Fetches artist and album information from the Spotify Web API.